David-OConnor/pyflow/README.md

 - `pyflow install` - Install all packages in `pyproject.toml`, and remove ones not (recursively) specified.
 - `pyflow install requests` - If you specify one or more packages after `install`, those packages will be added to `pyproject.toml` and installed.
-- `pyflow install numpy==1.16.4 matplotlib>=3.1.` - Example with multiple dependencies, and specified versions
+- `pyflow install numpy==1.16.4 matplotlib>=3.1` - Example with multiple dependencies, and specified versions
 - `pyflow uninstall requests` - Remove one or more dependencies

 ### Running REPL and Python files in the environment:
 - `pyflow` - Run a Python REPL
 - `pyflow main.py` - Run a python file
-- `pyflow python` or `pyflow python main.py` - Alternate syntax for the above two
+- `pyflow python` or `pyflow python main.py` - Alternate syntax for the above twoz
 - `pyflow ipython`, `pyflow black` etc - Run a CLI tool like `ipython`.
 This can either have been installed by a dependency, or specified under `[tool.pyflow]`, `scripts`
 - `pyflow run ipython` - alternate syntax for the above